formkit/docs-content/inputs/rating.md

 ---
 title: Rating Input
-description: The `rating` input allows users to provide feedback based on a numeric scale represented by icons/images.
+description: A Pro input that allows users to provide feedback based on a numeric scale represented by icons/images.
 ---

 <InputPageHero title="Rating"></InputPageHero>